-Designing and building aquatic environments is always a matter of balancing aesthetics and function.
-Part of that challenge is simply deciding where to place the equipment.
+Designing and building aquatic environments is a matter of balancing aesthetics and function.
+Part of the challenge is deciding where to place mechanical equipment.

-Fact is, pool equipment—with all the pipes, valves, conduits, and industrial-looking components—is not pleasing to the eye.
-Unless you’re fond of the appearance of machinery, equipment sets are unsightly and probably always will be.
-It’s like the backstage in a theater, it’s where the show really happens, but also the part that should always be hidden from view.
+Pool equipment—with all the pipes, valves, conduits, and industrial-looking components—is not pleasing to the eye.
+Unless you’re fond of the appearance of machinery, equipment sets can be unsightly.
+It’s like the backstage in a theater, it’s where the show really happens, but also the part that should be hidden from view.

 Equipment should also not be heard.
 The noise of pumps and other components can be as aesthetically invasive as an equipment set that’s left in plain view.
-It can become a source of frequent annoyance to homeowners and, sometimes, their neighbors.
-Even with variable speed pump technology, which does significantly reduce noise, completely isolating outdoor living areas sonically will inevitably be a huge benefit for homeowners throughout the life of the pool.
+It can become a source of frequent annoyance to homeowners and sometimes their neighbors.
+Even with variable speed pump technology that significantly reduces noise, outdoor living areas still need to be completely isolated sonically to reduce the auditory annoyance.

-These are the two primary reasons why, whenever possible, I prefer to install equipment below grade in vaults, or as I like to call them, “bunkers.”
-Yes, it adds cost to the project, but the gains in noise elimination, visual harmony, as well as making the most efficient use of space, all add up to a wise investment for the homeowner.
+Sight and sound are the two primary reasons why, whenever possible, I prefer to install equipment below grade in vaults—or as I like to call them, “bunkers.”
+Yes, it adds cost to the project, but the gains in noise elimination, visual harmony, and space use efficiency all add up to a wise investment for the homeowner.

 But there’s more to it than just sight and sound.
 The value of real estate is another factor that pushes us and our clients in the downward direction.
 As housing prices increase and lot sizes shrink, there’s a growing need to make the most of all available space.
 If you calculate the cost per square foot of the area needed for a typical equipment set, especially one that’s spread out enough for convenient service and repair, the value of that square footage can be considerable.